jfspps/howtos/DataStructuresAndAlgorithmsinC++/24_Search_trees.md

 ![](./images/2-3-4_trees_insertion.svg)

-The operations for deletion for 2-3 trees are more or less appicable to 2-3-4 trees.
+The operations for deletion for 2-3 trees are more or less applicable to 2-3-4 trees.
 Borrowing is permitted when a sibling has two or more keys (there is no requirement for a node to have a full three keys).

 ## Red-black search trees